Arsenal fans stage massive 'Kroenke Out' protest prior to Everton clash | Goal.com

 Kroenke has found himself in the firing line following Arsenal's presence in the troubled Super League, which was launched and then quickly collapsed this week.

-The Gunners have since withdrawn, but Kroenke continues to receive criticism over his role in the proposed competition.
+Kroenke continues to receive criticism over his role in the proposed competition, which drew outrage from all over the football world.

 "Kroenke Out"